giantswarm/docs/src/content/guides/prepare-aws-account-for-tenant-clusters/index.md

 #### 2. Attach policy to user {#cp-iam-operator-user-policy}

-Hit *Attach existing policies directly* and enter `GiantSwarmAWSOperatorPolicy` into the search field to select the policy you created for `GiantSwarmAWSOperator` role.
+Hit *Attach existing policies directly* and enter `GiantSwarmAWSOperator` into the search field to select the policy you created for `GiantSwarmAWSOperator` role.
 Check the box in the row containing that policy.